Chay T. Kuo, BS (MIT), MD/PhD (University of Chicago)

 Telephone: (919) 684-4612 Fax: (919) 684-5481

-Adult neurogenesis and regenerative capacities in the nervous system
+Regenerative capacities in the adult nervous system

-Early on, we developed some of the first tamoxifen-inducible genetic tools to modulate SVZ niche function in vivo, and have continued to work in this area by merging mouse genetics with optical and physiology tools.
-As it was unclear how new neuron production was sustained in the postnatal/adult brain, we uncovered that cellular properties within multiciliated ependymal cells, part of the neurogenic niche, provide critical cues to sustain neurogenesis in the postnatal/adult brain.
-A focus in the lab is to elucidate molecular pathways regulating adult NSC homeostasis within the functional niche - we are particularly interested in how this niche architecture is generated and maintained, and in the application of this knowledge to formulate general principles guiding new neuron production in the adult brain.
-We use a variety of techniques including generation of new genetic tools, development of live-imaging platforms, whole-cell electrophysiological recordings, and collaborations with bioengineers to study these processes.
+Early on, we developed some of the first tamoxifen-inducible genetic tools to study adult rodent LV niche function in vivo, and have continued to work in this area by merging mouse genetics with optical and physiology tools.
+As it was unclear how new neuron production was sustained in the postnatal/adult brain, we developed assays to uncover that cellular properties within multiciliated ependymal cells, part of the neurogenic niche, provide critical cues.
+And we have discovered novel mature neurons as part of the local niche, connecting LV neurogenesis to circuit-level instructions.
+We are integrating cellular and neuronal network-level analyses to formulate general principles guiding new neuron production in the adult brain.
+We use a variety of techniques including generation of new imaging tools, slice electrophysiological, and collaborations with bioengineers to study these processes.

 Contribution of NSCs and their progeny to brain repair and remodeling after injury

 Benner, EJ, Luciano, D, Jo, R, Abdi, K, Paez-Gonzalez, P, Sheng, H, Warner, DS, Liu, C, Eroglu, C, and Kuo, CT.
-(2013) Protective astrogenesis from the SVZ niche after injury is controlled by Notch modulator Thbs4.
+(2013).
+Protective astrogenesis from the SVZ niche after injury is controlled by Notch modulator Thbs4.
 Nature 497: 369-73.

 Paez-Gonzalez, P, Abdi, K., Luciano, D, Liu, Y, Soriano-Navarro, M, Rawlins, E, Bennett, V, Garcia-Verdugo, JM, and Kuo, CT.
-(2011) Ank3-dependent SVZ niche assembly is required for the continued production of new neurons.
+(2011).
+Ank3-dependent SVZ niche assembly is required for the continued production of new neurons.
 Neuron 71: 61-75.
 (Cover Story)

 Kuo, CT, Mirzadeh, Z, Soriano, M, Rasin, M, Wang, D, Shen, J, Sestan, N, Garcia-Verdugo, J, Alvarez-Buylla, A, Jan, LY, and Jan, YN.
-(2006) Postnatal deletion of Numb/Numblike reveals repair and remodeling capacity in the subventricular neurogenic niche.
+(2006).
+Postnatal deletion of Numb/Numblike reveals repair and remodeling capacity in the subventricular neurogenic niche.
 Cell 127: 1253-64.
 (Research Highlights in Nature)

-Yu F, Kuo CT, Jan YN(2006) Drosophila neuroblast asymmetric cell division: recent advances and implications for stem cell biology.
+Yu F, Kuo CT, Jan YN(2006).
+Drosophila neuroblast asymmetric cell division: recent advances and implications for stem cell biology.
 Neuron.
 51(1):13-20

-Kuo CT, Jan LY, Jan YN (2005) Dendrite-specific remodeling of Drosophila sensory neurons requires matrix metalloproteases, ubiquitin-proteasome, and ecdysone signaling.
+Kuo CT, Jan LY, Jan YN (2005).
+Dendrite-specific remodeling of Drosophila sensory neurons requires matrix metalloproteases, ubiquitin-proteasome, and ecdysone signaling.
 Proc Natl Acad Sci USA.
 102(42):15230-5